sarusso/Reyns/README.md

 When you run a service using Reyns, there are a few properties already implemented to make the life easier.
 These are:

 * `persistent_data`: if enabled, all the data in /data inside the service is made persistent on the host filesystem (if data is already present, it is preserved).
-* `persistent_opt`: if enabled, all the data in /opt inside the serviceis made persistent on the host filesystem (if data is already present, it is preserved).
+* `persistent_opt`: if enabled, all the data in /opt inside the services made persistent on the host filesystem (if data is already present, it is preserved).
 * `persistent_log`: if enabled, all the data in /var/log inside the service is made persistent on the host filesystem (if data is already present, it is preserved).
-* `publish_ports`: if set to true, publish the ports on the host according to the EXPOSE instruction in the Dockerfile (note: you can also use the "#UDPEXPOSE" command in the Dockerfile to expose and publish UPD ports).
+* `publish_ports`: if set to true, publish the ports on the host according to Reyns comment-annotations in the Dockerfile (i.e. "# reyns: expose 53/tcp" or "# reyns: expose 53/udp").
 * `linked`: linking enabled or not (according to the conf file being used, see later).
-* `seed_command`: specify here a custom seed comamnd to execute at the service startup.
+* `seed_command`: specify here a custom seed command to execute at the service startup.
 The default is 'supervisord'.
 * `safemode`: if enabled services prestartup scripts will not be executed.
 See the "Logging and debugging" section for more info.
 * `interactive`: provides you an interactive shell.
 See the "Logging and debugging" section for more info.
-* `conf`: the run conf file to use.
+* `conf`: the configuration file to use (with or without the ".conf" extension).

 ## Instances
 Reyns introduces the concept of *instances* of the same Docker container (or Reyns service): this is just a naming convention and does not modify in any way how Docker works, but it is an useful logical separation.
 For example you can have a service running in two instances (i.e. nodeA and nodeB).